gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    in DTLS records with content type "application_data".

-   DTLS Records carrying protected user message fragments MUST be sent to the ULP indicated in SCTP stream and user message.
+   DTLS Records carrying protected user message fragments MUST be sent in by the ULP indicated SCTP stream and user message and additional properties, such as PPID.
 The ULP has no limitations in using SCTP facilities for stream and user messages.
-DTLS records of other types MAY be sent on any stream.
-It MAY also be sent in its own SCTP user message as well as interleaved with other DTLS records carrying protected user messages.
+DTLS records of other types MAY be sent on any SCTP stream.
+It MAY also be sent in its own SCTP user message as well as interleaved with other DTLS records carrying protected user message fragments.
 Thus, it is allowed to insert between protected user message fragments DTLS records of other types as the DTLS receiver will process these and not result in any user message data being inserted into the ULP's user message.
 However, DTLS messages of other types than protected user message MUST be sent reliable, so the DTLS record can only be interleaved in case the ULP user message is sent as reliable.

    DTLS is capable of handling reordering of the DTLS records.
 However, depending on stream properties and which user